 - Garnish: powdered sugar for dusting

-In a medium bowl, combine flours, baking powder, and salt.
-Working in 2-3 batches, combine flour mixture with butter mixture.
+- In a medium bowl, combine flours, baking powder, and salt.
+Working in 2 to 3 batches, combine flour mixture with butter mixture.
 Once all of the flour mixtures has been incorporated, mix in extracts.

 - Coat Bundt pan with non-stick baking spray.
 Spoon batter into the bundt pan and spread out evenly.
 Bake in the oven at 350 F for 40 to 45 minutes or until a toothpick inserted in the center comes out clean.

 - Remove from oven and cool in the pan on a cooling rack for 15 minutes.
 After 15 minutes, invert cake onto cooling rack and cool completely.
 When ready to serve, dust with powdered sugar.